 Sunday Morning Program

-During non-pandemic times, the Sunday Program is open to the public and offered every week of the year.
+The Sunday Program is open to the public by registration and offered every week of the year.
 If it’s your first visit, you would receive beginning instruction in Zen meditation, an orientation to the Monastery, and have the opportunity to meet monastics, residents and lay practitioners.
-During the pandemic, you can visit for a retreat or receiving Beginning Instruction on Sundays in person or online.
+You can also visit for a retreat or receive Beginning Instruction on Sundays in person or online, see the Programs Page for more.

 9-9:30am: Chanting and Bowing Service

-9:30-11am: Beginning Instruction in zazen (Zen meditation) (**NOTE: monthly online or at the Monastery, please register ahead of time, no drop ins please)
+9:30-11am: Beginning Instruction in zazen (Zen meditation) (**NOTE: Register ahead of time, no drop ins please**)

 11-noon: Formal Discourse